 “Our objective is to find and acquire a key technology to create a 40 percent performance advantage over our competition.
 The result will be dramatic market share and pricing improvements.”

 This second statement connects the dots between the task and the win.
 It appeals to our competitive instinct and desire to work on something important.
-Surely a project that has a direct impact on pricing and market share is going to have high visibility; therefore, it will stir a desire to be part of it.
+A project that directly impacts pricing and market share will undoubtedly have high visibility; therefore, it will stir a desire to be part of it.

 Exceed Team Members’ Expectations